 Biodynamic.
 Angel Flower is the prettiest of many synonyms for yarrow, a grassland and pasture plant with delicate, fennel-like leaves and a brilliant mass of white flowers.
 Yarrow is the basis of the biodynamic preparation 502 and is strongly associated with mobilising natural sulphur and potassium in the soil.

-Planted in 2000 at 11,111 vines per hectare, the 0.7-hectare Angel Flower plot is the cooler, more exposed Pinot block on the Pyramid Valley property.
-It’s a stunning, steeply sloped, north-facing block located at the southern tip of the Estate.
+Planted in 2000 at 11,111 vines per hectare, the 0.7-hectare Angel Flower plot is a cooler, more exposed Pinot block on the Pyramid Valley property.
+It’s a stunning, steeply sloped, north-facing vineyard located at the Estate’s southern tip.
 The soils are shallow and coarse with less clay (15%) than Earth Smoke, which Huw Kinch says enhances the wine’s aromatic profile.
 By comparison, you can expect similar weight and shape to Earth Smoke, with heightened floral aromatics and a silky slip through the palate.